talpor/django-dashing/docs/getting-started.rst

 Template File
 -------------

 You can create a `dashboard.html` file to add your custom stylesheets and scripts or specify a custom route to your dashing-config.js file.
-You will place inside the template directory in ``dashing/dashboard.html``
+You will place it inside the template directory in ``dashing/dashboard.html``

 Your ``dashing/dashing.html`` might looks like this: